lrs8810/all-your-base/README.md

 ## Introduction

 Express Sweather Weather is an Express API that consists of four endpoints.
-These endpoints are exposed when requested with a valid API key.
+These endpoints return successful responses when requested with a valid API key.
 The endpoints include location specific forecast data, the ability to add favorite locations, list favorite locations, and delete favorite locations.
 Weather data exposed in this API is from [Darksky API](https://darksky.net/dev) and locations are verified with [Google's Geocode API](https://developers.google.com/maps/documentation/geocoding/start).

 ## Initial Setup
 #### Dependencies